QuesoViejo/Tic-Tac-Toe-Java-3-in-a-Row-/README.md

 ## How to Use
   - Download client.jar and server.jar in different computers.
 (You can also test it in the same computer as localhost)
   - Run server.jar and client.jar
-  - server.jar window will display the IP address that client.jar window request.
+  - server's window will display the IP address that client's window request.
 Submit that IP in client.jar
   - Have fun with your friend playing tic tac toe

 ###### NOTE